mythilyram/Analysing-Employee-Performance-for-Hr-Analytics/README.md

 - The original dataset provided the foundation for both SQL and Python analysis.
 It can be found in "[uncleaned_employees_final_dataset.csv](https://github.com/mythilyram/Analysing-Employee-Performance-for-Hr-Analytics/blob/main/Uncleaned_employees_final_dataset.csv)."

-This project delivers a comprehensive HR analytics solution by combining SQL and Python for analysis and data preprocessing.
+This project delivers a comprehensive HR analytics solution by combining Python for data preprocessing and SQL for analysis.